clemsonciti/workshop_matlab/_episodes/08-scripts.md

 You can see that both measures of blood pressure are lower in people who did not have a stroke.
 So, watch your blood pressure!

-Let's compute the correlation between systoli and diastolic pressure:
+Let's compute the correlation between systolic and diastolic pressure:

 ~~~
 corrcoef (sys, dias)